Oikos

 – Rachel Carson

-I am a strong believer in the power of sharing knowledge, especially when it comes to natural science.
+I am a strong believer in the power of sharing knowledge, especially in natural science.
 This is why I regularly engage in educational outreach by giving talks to schoolchildren and the general public.
 When I'm not spreading the word about the importance of marine conservation, I enjoy immersing myself in the depths of the ocean.
-There's nothing quite like the feeling of being surrounded by the sounds of the sea, swimming alongside colorful marine life in coral reefs and seagrass meadows.
+There's nothing quite like the feeling of being surrounded by the sounds of the sea, swimming alongside colourful marine life in coral reefs and seagrass meadows.
 Although I can't sing like marine mammals, I enjoy belting out tunes with friends at karaoke.

-As I continue to advance in my career, I recognize the pressing need to address issues such as habitat loss, declining biodiversity, and ineffective policy-making.
+As I continue to advance in my career, I recognise the pressing need to address issues such as habitat loss, declining biodiversity, and ineffective policymaking.
 I am committed to confronting biases and discrimination in both science and society, particularly in my home country, which I hold dear to my heart.

 "Intelligence plus character,